Grantley Berkeley

 The Honourable George Charles Grantley FitzHardinge Berkeley (10 February 1800 – 20 February 1881), known as Grantley Berkeley, was a British politician, writer and sportsman.

 Background and education

 Berkeley was the sixth son of Frederick Berkeley, 5th Earl of Berkeley, by Mary Cole, daughter of William Cole.
+He was the second son born after his parents were married; four of his elder brothers were deemed illegitimate and unable to inherit the earldom.
 He was the brother of William Berkeley, 1st Earl FitzHardinge, Maurice Berkeley, 1st Baron FitzHardinge, Henry FitzHardinge Berkeley, Thomas Berkeley, 6th Earl of Berkeley and Craven Berkeley and the nephew of Sir George Cranfield Berkeley.
-He was educated at Corpus Christi College and the Royal Military College, Sandhurst.
+He was educated at the Royal Military College, Sandhurst.
 He was commissioned into the Coldstream Guards and afterwards transferred to the 82nd Regiment of Foot.

 Political career

 Berkeley sat as member of parliament for Gloucestershire West from 1832 to 1852 as a Whig.
 In 1836 he proposed the admission of ladies to the gallery of the House of Commons; this was granted in 1841.
 After 1852 he devoted himself largely to field sports and writing.